-· make false or altered information;
+- make false or altered information and, in the case of cross-border mergers, also make false statements or omit information relevant to obtaining the preliminary certificate: - promise or pay/offer undue sums of money, gifts of services free of charge (outside the accepted practices of courtesy gifts of little value) and grant advantages or other benefits of any kind directly or indirectly, for oneself or for others to directors, general managers, managers in charge of preparing the company's financial statements, statutory auditors or liquidators of companies, or persons under their management or supervision, in order to obtain from such persons the performance or failure to perform an act contrary to their official duties or obligations of loyalty to further or favour the interests of the Bank.
+Examples of such improper advantages include, without limitation, the promise to hire family members and relatives, disbursement of credit under terms not compliant with the principles of sound and prudent management envisaged in company regulations, all banking or financial transactions which generate a loss for the Bank and a profit for the aforementioned persons (e.g. unjustified cancellation of a debt position and/or application of discounts or conditions not in line with market parameters);

-- promise or pay/offer undue sums of money, gifts of services free of charge (outside the accepted practices of courtesy gifts of little value) and grant advantages or other benefits of any kind directly or indirectly, for oneself or for others to directors, general managers, managers in charge of preparing the company's financial statements, statutory auditors or liquidators of companies, or persons under their management or supervision, in order to obtain from such persons the performance or failure to perform an act contrary to their official duties or obligations of loyalty to further or favour the interests of the Bank.
-Examples of such improper advantages include, without limitation, the promise to hire family members and relatives, disbursement of credit under terms not compliant with the principles of sound and prudent management envisaged in company regulations, all banking or financial transactions which generate a loss for the Bank and a profit for the aforementioned persons (e.g. unjustified cancellation of a debt position and/or application of discounts or conditions not in line with market parameters); - award appointments to external consultants without following substantiated and objective criteria addressing professionalism and expertise, competitiveness, price, integrity and the ability to provide effective assistance.
+award appointments to external consultants without following substantiated and objective criteria addressing professionalism and expertise, competitiveness, price, integrity and the ability to provide effective assistance.
 In particular, the rules for the selection of consultants shall refer to the criteria of clarity and availability of documentary evidence laid down in the Group's Code of Ethics, Internal Code of Conduct and Anti-Corruption Guidelines.